Recon1991/pk-palette-scraper/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Disclaimer
-This scraper is intended for educational and personal use only.
+Please note that the scraping process can take a considerable amount of time to complete, depending on the number of Pokémon and the website's response time.
+It is recommended to be patient and avoid interrupting the process once started.
  Be mindful of the website's terms of service, and avoid overwhelming the server with too many requests.

 ## Contact
 For any questions or feedback, feel free to open an issue or contact the project maintainer.